kfrank/volunteer-coordinator-playbook/content/playbook/recurring-events/index.md

 title: "Annual and Recurring Events"
 section: "Recurring Events"
 sectionPage: "2"
-page: "03"
-type: parent
 coverImage: "peeps.png"
 ---

-## How to make recurring events more transparent
+## Make sure people know when and where events are happening.

-In established organizations such as the Granite Curling Club there are both annual and monthly recurring events.
-Oftentimes this information is tribal or not easily accessible to the organization.
-As events are scheduled follow these steps for greater visibility:
+Christmas comes the same time every year and yet it always seems to sneak up on you.
+Similarly in volunteer run organizations such as the Granite Curling Club there are both annual and monthly recurring events that can fall off members radars and be a surprise when it comes time to look for volunteers.
+Oftentimes information about annual and recurring events is not easily accessible to the organization especially for new members.
+Make it easy for people who want to get involved, as events are scheduled follow these steps for greater visibility.